Rouse Hill Town Centre has taken top honour at the 2009 Property Council of Australia Rider Levett Bucknall Awards for Innovation and Excellence.

-Property Council of Australia National President Daniel Grollo says the annual awards – presented at a gala dinner held in Sydney on Saturday June 13, 2009 – showcased Australia’s finest development projects.
+PCA president Daniel Grollo added the awards – presented at a gala dinner held in Sydney on Saturday June 13, 2009 – showcased Australia’s finest projects.

-Rider Levett Bucknall director Stephen Mee says: “Rouse Hill Town Centre is Australia’s first regional shopping centre to demonstrate a comprehensive approach to world-class social and environmental sustainability, proving that responsible property can be delivered profitably.”
+Rider Levett Bucknall director Stephen Mee said “Rouse Hill Town Centre is Australia’s first regional shopping centre to demonstrate a comprehensive approach to world-class social and environmental sustainability, proving that responsible property can be delivered profitably.”

-Other national winners on the night included:
+Other winners included:

 Award for Business or Industrial Parks – Quad Business Park (NSW) Award for Emerging Assets – Sire Montefiore Jewish Home (NSW) Award for Office Developments – AXA Centre (VIC).
 [Highly commended: Green Square South Tower, QLD, and 7 London Circuit, ACT] Award for Residential Developments – Place on Brougham (SA) Award for Tourism & Leisure – The Sebel & Citigate (VIC) Award for Heritage & Adaptive Re-use – Home (WA) [Highly commended: 88 George St, NSW] Award for Future Leaders – Adam Haddow (NSW) Award for Master Planned Communities – Prince Henry at Little Bay (NSW) Award for Mixed Use Developments – Regent Place (NSW).
 [Highly commended: Campbelltown Catholic Club, NSW] Award for Local Governance Leadership – City of Whittlesea (VIC) Award for Public Buildings – Melbourne Recital Centre (VIC) Award for Sustainable Development – 101 Miller St (NSW).
 [Highly commended: The Bendigo Centre and The Gauge, both in Victoria]